Document Type : letter to the editor

 Author

-Department of Nursing, Faculty of Nursing and Midwifery, Urmia University of Medical Sciences, Urmia, Iran
+PhD Student of Nursing, Department of Nursing, School of Nursing and Midwifery, Urmia University of Medical Sciences, Urmia, Iran.

 Abstract